-External Prescaler (PicoScope 9404-16 only)
+External Prescaler (the PicoScope 9404A-25A and the 16-GHz PicoScope 9400s only)

 Connect an external trigger source to the Prescaler Trigger Input connector.
-The External Prescale trigger source is prescaled (divided down) before being applied to the trigger system.
-It has a programmable 1/2/4/8 prescaler ratio and a trigger frequency range between 1 GHz and 16 GHz.
+The External Prescale trigger source is prescaled (divided down by 8) before being applied to the trigger system.
+It has a trigger frequency range between 1 GHz and 20 GHz (for the PicoScope-9404A-25) and up to 16 GHz (for the PicoScope 9404-16 and PicoScope 9402-16).
 Use this selection for direct or prescaled triggering on higher frequency signals than those that can be triggered on with the internal trigger.

-External Prescaled triggering is AC-coupled, 50 Ù terminated, and has a fixed level of zero volts.
+External Prescaled triggering is AC-coupled, $50 \Omega$ terminated, and has a fixed level of zero volts.
 Therefore, the instrument has no level or slope controls with this trigger source.
 If a trigger signal with a significant DC offset is used, the DC element is blocked.
 Certain trigger signals that reside at 0V for a long time period and then have an occasional pulse (for example, a pattern generator pattern trigger) will not perform well.